This handbook details the philosophy of the Henry Sibley Girls Swim & Dive team and expectations of student-athlete members of the team.

 Being a leader is not about you!
 It's about the people on your team and how you can help them be successful.

 To be eligible to win a letter award, an athlete must have less than three unexcused absences.
 Please see early section for a list of excused absences.
 For example, an athlete who misses two practices and one meet, all unexcused, will be ineligible for lettering.

 Assuming acceptable attendance, an athlete must have a coach’s recommendation and one of the following:

-- Top 16 at Sections Championships (not True Team Sections)
+- Top 16 at Sections Championships in individual event (not True Team Sections)